owickstrom/wickstrom.tech/src/_posts/2020-07-02-the-todomvc-showdown-testing-with-webcheck.md

 interpreter.
 That way, specification authors can use the tools and packages from the PureScript ecosystem.
 It works great so far!

-As for how WebCheck itself works, that's for a future post.

 ## Test Results

 Below are the test results from running WebCheck and my TodoMVC specification